Codecademy/docs/content/lua/concepts/coroutines/terms/close/close.md

   - 'paths/computer-science'
 ---

-The `.close()` function in Lua's coroutine module is employed to gracefully terminate a coroutine and release its associated resources.
+The **`close()`** function in Lua's coroutine module is employed to gracefully terminate a coroutine and release its associated resources.
-It yields a boolean value, signifying `true` if the coroutine has been successfully closed; otherwise, it returns `false`.
+It yields a boolean value, `true`, if the coroutine has been successfully closed, otherwise it returns `false`.

 ## Syntax